Track MCP LogoTrack MCP

 What permissions do I need?

-• Permission sets configured by your AWS administrator
+• Permission sets assigned to you by your AWS administrator

 • Access to the specific AWS accounts you want to manage